-The following describe the Invasive Species 2021 completed tasks.
+The following describe the Invasive Species 2022 completed tasks.
 The tasks are displayed as maps or graphics with a brief description.
 For more information or higher resolution maps or graphics for each completed, ongoing, or future tasks, please contact the USAG Alaska Natural Resource office.
 For a detailed explanation and history of each program, please refer to the USAG Alaska INRMP.

-In 2021, 188 sites across the installation were surveyed for populations of priority invasive plant species, i.e. bird vetch (Vicia cracca), white sweet clover (Melilotus albus), perennial sow thistle (Sonchus arvensis), European bird cherry (Prunus padus), and Canadian waterweed (Elodea canadensis).
-Of those, 113 sites were previously identified populations, and 69 sites were newly identified in 2021.
-The majority of new and old sites were treated by either manual or chemical control.
+In 2022, invasive species surveys identified 115 sites across the installation with populations of priority invasive plant species, i.e. bird vetch (Vicia cracca), white sweet clover (Melilotus albus), perennial sow thistle (Sonchus arvensis), European bird cherry (Prunus padus), and Canadian waterweed (Elodea canadensis).
+Of those, 87 sites were previously identified populations, and 40 sites were newly identified in 2022.
+All sites were treated by either manual or chemical control.
 Sites were selected for chemical control based on size of infestation, likelihood of spread, and habitat sensitivity.
-79 sites received at least 1 herbicide treatment.
+Fifty-six sites received at least 1 herbicide treatment and 59 sites were treated manually.
+An additional 12 sites were found to have no invasive species where treatments were conducted in previous years.